 This group is a 30-person circus punk marching band.
 Every Mucca Pazza show is a major visual and aural event.

 Most overrated local business: Garrett Popcorn

-Come on, Garrett – this is 2012!
+Come on, Garrett – this is the 2020s!
 Consumers today demand choices.
 There used to be two flavors of M&Ms; now there are 12.
 There used to be 30 cable channels; now there are hundreds.